MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-view-performance-counter-data-for-data-collector-set.md

 ---
-title: "How to: View performance counter data for a Data Collector Set"
+title: How to: View performance counter data for a Data Collector Set
 decription: Explains how to view performance counter data for a Data Collector Set. ms.custom:
   - bap-template